As we prepare for Valentine’s Day, I’m tickled to share that I have found THE one.

 I start by lining the edge of the cookie, then fill it in with the icing.
 I spread it out using a skewer, and it enables me to get into the tiny spots easily!
 I’ll show you this with the heart cookie, but use the same idea for the envelopes!

 If your icing seems too thick, just add some more water, a smidge at a time!
 Once it’s covered completely with the white (or you can tint it a different color), let it dry down.
 Once it’s dry to the gentle touch, you can pipe the border around the edges, and pipe the diagonal lines to look like the flap.
-I always make a tiny dot in the center so I have.a guide to see where the diagonal line will stop.
+I always make a tiny dot in the center so I have.a guide to see where the diagonal lines will stop.
 I put a conversation heart there as a “seal” of sorts!
 The icing that you use to pipe the lines will be a bit thicker than the flooding icing you used to cover the cookie!

 PRO TIP: If you are intending to ship or stack these, they’ll need to dry until the royal icing is completely hard!